hhoffstaette/kernel-patches/README.md

 - bfq: BFQ v7r6 ([Budget Fair Queueing I/O scheduler](http://algogroup.unimore.it/people/paolo/disk_sched/))
 - bfs: BFS v454 + SMT-nice patch ([Con Colivas' low-latency CPU scheduler](http://ck-hack.blogspot.com/))
-- btrfs: >400 _carefully_ selected patches from 3.15/16/17/18+ to address corruption, stability, performance and also a few new capabilities, e.g. `O_TMPFILE`, `renameat2` and automatic GC of empty blockgroups.
+- btrfs: >400 patches from 3.15/16/17/18+ to address corruption, stability, performance and also a few new capabilities, e.g. `O_TMPFILE`, `renameat2` and automatic GC of empty blockgroups.
 The kernel workqueues from 3.15 are also merged as more and more patches rely on them, and the notorious "hung task" problem has been fixed.
 - ext4: corruption fixes, `renameat2`
 - kconfig: support for `-march=native` ([repository](https://github.com/graysky2/kernel_gcc_patch))
 - locking: cancellable/optimistic spinning MCS / queued rwlocks ([patch](http://bit.ly/Xq41R6), [article]( http://lwn.net/Articles/590243/))
 - mm: proper `msync()`, per-thread VMA caching (in .21, [article](http://lwn.net/Articles/589475/)), reduced use of atomics in page handling & fixed prioritisation of swap (in .21).
 - net: minor updates/fixes for Realtek NICs, r8169 support for Byte Queue Limits, reduced use of atomics in fq qdisc
 - timekeeping: improved accuracy with `CONFIG_NO_HZ`
-- vfs: `renameat2` ([article](http://lwn.net/Articles/592952/)), dentry list corruption fixes & other updates from 3.16/17/18
+- vfs: `renameat2` ([article](http://lwn.net/Articles/592952/)) & other updates from 3.16/17/18

 To apply over a -stable release simply run `patch -s -p1 < <patch-dir/*>` when in the kernel directory, and build as usual.